 How Should You Manage Risk?

 Each one uses a different mix of asset classes in a process called “asset allocation.”
 Each asset allocation attempts to find the mix of asset classes that produces the highest expected return at each level of risk.
 The trick is finding the one that best matches the time horizon for your goals.

-It has 100% stocks to maximize growth potential.
+An “Aggressive” portfolio has 100% stocks to maximize growth potential.
 If you are a younger person saving for retirement, this might be a good choice for you.
 You should expect this mix of assets to have much wider value swings than the first portfolio.
 While it will probably appreciate more in up markets, it will also drop more than the other portfolio when the market goes down.

 Be honest with yourself.
 Over time this portfolio is more likely to have a higher return than the other one, but only if you stay invested through the bad times as well as the good.
 If that isn’t you, no problem—just pick a less risky asset allocation.

 In investing as in life, you need to take risks to move forward.
 The key is to understand the nature of the risk, don’t take risks that you can’t afford, then take steps to mitigate risk and still reap the benefits.
 Think about it like driving a car.
 It’s risky, but you understand that risk and mitigate it by maintaining your car, obeying traffic laws, and buying insurance.
 The return is that you get where you’re going faster.

-There are no guarantees in investing, but you can you make an informed choice of the amount of risk you are willing to take and invest intelligently to reach your goals.
+There are no guarantees in investing, but you can make an informed choice of the amount of risk you are willing to take and invest intelligently to reach your goals.

-The SoFi Wealth platform is operated and maintained by SoFi Wealth LLC, an SEC Registered Investment Advisor.
-Brokerage services are provided to clients of SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).